 Students are expected to submit only their own unique work.
-Assignments prepared by others or copied from someone else will be given a 0.
+Assignments prepared by others or copied from someone else will be given a zero.
 Collaboration on work is not permitted unless expressly noted by the teacher or rebbe.
 NOTE: copying or pasting text from the internet, even when changing a few words, constitutes plagiarism.
 At the discretion of the administration and teacher, such assignments may be redone for partial credit.
+Students may not use AI for assignments without teacher permission.
 When taking quizzes or tests, students must behave in a manner that places them above suspicion.
 All instances of academic dishonesty will be noted in a student's record and will result in the following consequences:

-- First Offense: 0 on assignment, with the option to redo and earn the highest F for that assignment, test, or quiz that will be averaged into that term's grade for the course.
-Parental notification. - Second Offense: 0 grade for that assignment with no make-up and for the semester, suspension from school for that day and a parental meeting with the Rosh Mesivta before re-admittance is granted. - Third Offense: Expulsion from The Mesivta.
+- First Offense: Zero on assignment, with the option to redo and earn the highest F for that assignment, test, or quiz that will be averaged into that term's grade for the course.
+Parental notification. - Second Offense: Zero grade for that assignment with no make-up and for the semester, suspension from school for that day and a parental meeting with the Rosh Mesivta before re-admittance is granted. - Third Offense: Student may not return to The Mesivta until a special arrangement is made with the Rosh Mesivta.